 America’s National Churchill Museum (ANCM) is located on the campus of Westminster College in Fulton, Missouri in the United States.
 The NCM is the historic site where Winston Churchill gave one of his most famous speeches.
 On 5 March 1946, at the invitation of President Harry Truman, Churchill addressed the crowd and presented the speech he knew as the ‘Sinews of Peace’ speech, which later became known for a phrase that he used: ‘Iron Curtain’.

 “From Stettin in the Baltic to Trieste in the Adriatic, an iron curtain has descended across the continent…”

 The famous phrase of Churchill’s that gave his speech it’s colloquial name was, ‘An Iron Curtain has descended across the Continent,’ which in essence marked the beginning of the Cold War between the west and the (now former) Soviet Union.
 Churchill’s speech has forever linked Fulton and Westminster College with Winston Churchill.

-The National Churchill Library and Center (NCLC) at The George Washington University in Washington, D.C. is the first major research facility in the United States dedicated to the study of Winston Churchill.
+The National Churchill Leadership Center (NCLC) at The George Washington University in Washington, D.C. is the first major research facility in the United States capital dedicated to the study of Winston Churchill.
 The Center, through its collections, interdisciplinary academic programmes and educational exhibits, will offer GW students, faculty, researchers and the public the opportunity to come together as a community and immerse themselves in discussions and scholarship infused with the ideas of citizenship and leadership exemplified by Churchill.
 The NCLC opened in 2016.

-Address: 2130 H St NW, Washington, DC 20052, USA
+Address: 2130 H St NW, Washington, D.C.
+20052, USA